 2012.
 O’Beirn, F., C. McKindsey, T. Landry, and B.A.
 Costa-Pierce.
 Methods of sustainable shellfish aquaculture, p.
 9174-9196.
 In: Meyers, R. (ed.), Encyclopedia of Sustainability Science and Technology.
 Springer Reference, N.Y.

 2012.
 Rosenthal, H., B.A.
 Costa-Pierce, G. Krause, and B.H.
 Buck.
 Bremerhaven Declaration on the Future of Global Open Ocean Aquaculture.
 Part I: Preamble and Recommendations.
 Part II.
 Recommendations on Subject Areas and Justifications.
 AWI, Bremen, Germany.

 2012.
-Costa-Pierce, B.A. and 8 co-authors.
+Costa-Pierce, B.A. & 8 co-authors.
 Responsible use of resources for sustainable aquaculture, p.
 113-148.
 In: R.P.
-Subasinghe and 7 Co-Eds.
+Subasinghe & 7 Co-Eds.
 Farming the Waters for People and Food.
 Proceedings of the Global Conference on Aquaculture.
 Food and Agriculture Organization of the United Nations (FAO), Rome, and Network of Aquaculture Centers in Asia (NACA), Bangkok.
 896 pp.